UNFmontreal/toad/doc/toad/src/en/tuto/02-getdata.md

 ssh -Y username@stark.criugm.qc.ca

 # Navigate to your data directory
-# Replace `labname` by the name of the lab/group you belong to, and `username` by your user ID at the UNF
+# Replace `labname` by the name of the lab/group you belong to
+# Replace `username` by your user ID at the UNF
 cd /data/labname/username/

 # Create a folder for your project